luigig11/Pokedex/README.md

 # Pokedex
-A Pokedex like project using the pokeapi
+A Pokedex-like project using the pokeapi (In progress)